arcadiapage/arcadiapage.github.io/_posts/2022-08-20-rethink-your-sensitivity-8-important-life-changes-to-make-after-learning-you-re-an-hsp.md

 If you're an HSS HSP, pay attention to how you deal with quiet and boredom.
 Find ways to deal with under-stimulation without pushing yourself into overstimulation.
 You can take [this test](https://hsperson.com/test/high-sensation-seeking-test/) to see if you are High Sensation Seeking at Elaine Aaron's website.

-(2025 UPDATE: It's been a very long journey, but it's totally possible to go from high sensation seeking to surrender.
-Read more in my post, [From Seeking to Surrender – A Journey of Self-Integration](https://arcadiapage.com/2025-03-24-From-Seeking-to-Surrender-a-Journey-of-Self-Integration/))

 **Take an honest look at your diet.**